akrinke/small-ribba-wordclock/README.md

 a 200x200 mm² PCB which is meant to be built into a small 23x23 cm² RIBBA picture frame from IKEA.

-The 2-layer PCB is based on the schematic from mikrocontroller.net (variant 1) with small changes to the pin assignment in order to simplify the layout.
+The single layer PCB is based on the schematic from mikrocontroller.net (variant 1) with small changes to the pin assignment in order to simplify the layout.
 The software was modified according to these changes.